 The Global Positioning System (GPS), originally introduced by the US military, has become an essential component for numerous civilian applications.
 Unlike military GPS signals, civilian GPS signals are not encrypted or authenticated and were never intended for safety- and security-critical applications.
-Nevertheless, GPS-provided locations are being used in applications such as vehicular navigation and aviation, asset monitoring (e.g., cargo tracking), and location-based services (e.g., routing) [22].
+Nevertheless, GPSprovided locations are being used in applications such as vehicular navigation and aviation, asset monitoring (e.g., cargo tracking), and location-based services (e.g., routing) [23].
 The use of the GPS system also includes time synchronization; examples are time stamping in security videos and critical time synchronization in financial, telecommunications and computer networks.
-Users highly rely on the precision and correctness of GPS location and time: transport companies depend on the correctness of localization to track trucks, cargoes, and goods under GPS surveillance, courts rely on criminals being correctly tracked by GPS-based an-
+Users highly rely on the precision and correctness of GPS location and time: transport companies track trucks, cargoes, and goods under GPS surveillance, and courts rely on criminals being correctly tracked by GPS-based ankle monitors.